xmi-cs/aca-gh-actions-runner/README.md

 - `AZURE_SUBSCRIPTION_ID` with your subscription id
 - `AZURE_LOCATION` with the Azure region you want to create the resources in (not related to the GitHub-Azure connection but better set it while already setting variables)

+> [!NOTE]
-> Note that no client secret is required thanks to OpenID Connect and federated credentials
+> No client secret is required thanks to OpenID Connect and federated credentials

 Now that everything is set-up, you can start to deploy some resources.